Basic life rules to teach your two-year-old

 Use your imagination

-It’s only natural that you’d want Baby to follow rules; they keep her safe, after all.
+It’s only natural that you’d want Baby to follow rules; they keep them safe, after all.
 But out-of-the-box thinking is important, too!
-Being able to imagine and play pretend allows Baby to keep herself entertained, not to mention the fact that every single invention or good idea started with someone daydreaming.
+Being able to imagine and play pretend allows Baby to keep themself entertained, not to mention the fact that every single invention or good idea started with someone daydreaming.
 As adults, we’re not always encouraged to use our imagination, so maybe you and Baby could set aside some time every day or almost every day to play pretend together.

 Get the Ovia Parenting app